Renting in Rotterdam

 Renting in Rotterdam North

-Rotterdam North is a diverse and lively neighborhood with a multicultural character.
+Rotterdam North is a diverse and lively neighbourhood with a multicultural character.
 The most famous area is Blijdorp, named after the famous Diergaarde Blijdorp zoo.
 Vroesenpark and Bergse Voorplas offer green relaxation.
 Oude Noorden and Agniesebuurt have a cozy, urban atmosphere with many small shops, cafes, and restaurants.
-Rotterdam North is well accessible by metro and tram and offers affordable housing at a short distance from the city center.
-The neighborhood attracts many starters and young professionals who want to live centrally without the center’s price tag.
+Rotterdam North has excellent metro and tram connections and offers affordable housing at a short distance from the city centre.
+The neighbourhood attracts many starters and young professionals who want to live centrally without the centre’s price tag.

 Suitable for: Starters, young professionals, families, students